Beast Games season 2: Release

-The season will be released on Amazon Prime Video.
-It will premiere on January 7, 2026, with the first three episodes being released on that day and the remaining eight episodes will be released weekly through February 26.
+The season premiered on Amazon Prime Video on January 7, 2026, with the first three episodes being released on that day and the remaining seven episodes being released weekly through February 25.

+A seven-part behind-the-scenes docuseries of the production, The Making of Beast Games, is presented by Jon Youshaei and is released concurrently to the season's episodes except for during episode 7's release.